This CEO's Small Insurance Firm Mostly Turned A Profit Under Obamacare. Here's How

 If lawmakers need guidance on how to fix Obamacare, he adds, they should look at one state that really got it right: California.

-California insurance regulators "forced everyone to really compete," Molina says, "and that made everyone kind of sharpen their pencils and do a better job," he says.
+California insurance regulators and health officials "forced everyone to really compete," Molina says, "and that made everyone kind of sharpen their pencils and do a better job," he says.
 "It's kept everyone on their toes, and, as a result, I think there's been more stability in the marketplace."

 There's also more predictability.
 California may have more business regulations than other states, but Molina believes that's created a level playing field.